franchsli/whatsapp_clone_django/README.md

 - Check what happens when a contact with a unexistent phone_number (user not in database) is created.
 - Add chat wallpapers.
 - Rework show_dropdown animation.
-- When you go to status page and then go back to the normal UI, the theme icon gets reseted.
-- **FIX** When scroll to bottom doesn't scroll to the botom anymore.
-**THIS IS WHAT I THINK IT HAPPENS**:
-    The chat gets displayed but somehow the read more script doesn't finished running. but i don't know whats happening.
-When the read more isn't in the 'scroll view' (user can't see it) the scroll_to_bottom runs as expected....

 ## Improvements

-- Limit the contact name display on chat list
+- Limit the contact name display on chat list.
 - Test if edit/delete contact and delete chat works in any case.
 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.